zachary-fennie/ids706_Fennie_miniproject2/README.md

 # IDS706_Fennie_Report
-## Fennie's Pandas Descriptive Statistics Report Python
+## Fennie's Pandas Descriptive Statistics Report
 ### Python script reads a dataset and generates descriptive statistics and a visualization using Pandas

 Core Files are: